mkhellat/openqcp-lab/README.md

 even to [make
 kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html)
 on need basis.
 Having the required kernel, one could then switch to that kernel from the corresponding Jupyter web-portal.
-To run different types of codes within a single notebook, one could take advantage of _magic_.
+Also, to run different types of codes within a single notebook, one could take advantage of _magic_.